ryanhightower/interview/SPELL_CHECK.md

 ## The Problem

 Write a program that checks spelling.
 The input to the program is a dictionary file containing a list of valid English words and a file containing the text to be checked.
+You can use the `dictionary.txt` file included here as your dictionary.

 The program should run on the command line like so: